Oracle Health Health Design System Desktop EHR 20+ Teams

 and what they couldn't.

-Building the right components was necessary.
-Getting them used was the actual job.
+Building the right components was the easy part.
+Getting them actually used was the real job.

-The most contentious governance decision was defining the boundary between configurable and fixed.
-Every request for more configuration was evaluated against a single test: would this undermine cross-surface consistency for clinicians?
+The hardest governance decision was drawing the line between what teams could change and what they couldn't.
+Every request for more flexibility was weighed against one question: would this hurt consistency for clinicians?

 Teams could configure